ungoogled-software/ungoogled-chromium/README.md

 * Replace many web domains in the source code with non-existent alternatives ending in `qjz9zk` (known as domain substitution)
 * Strip binaries from the source code (known as source cleaning)
     * This includes all pre-built executables, shared libraries, and other forms of machine code.
 They are substituted with system or user-provided equivalents, or built from source.
-    * However some data files (e.g. `icudtl.dat` for Unicode and Globalization support and `*_page_model.bin` that define page models for the DOM Distiller) are left in as they do not contain machine code and are needed for building.
+    * However a few data files (e.g. `*_page_model.bin` that define page models for the DOM Distiller) are left in as they do not contain machine code and are needed for building.
 * Disable functionality specific to Google domains (e.g. Google Host Detector, Google URL Tracker, Google Cloud Messaging, Google Hotwording, etc.)
 * Add Omnibox search provider "No Search" to allow disabling of searching
 * Disable automatic formatting of URLs in Omnibox (e.g. stripping `http://`, hiding certain parameters)